openlobby/openlobby-server/README.md

  - `ELASTICSEARCH_DSN` - DSN of Elasticsearch cluster (default: `http://localhost:9200`)
  - `SITE_NAME` - site name for OpenID authentication (default: `Open Lobby`)
  - `ES_INDEX` - Elasticsearch indices prefix (default: `openlobby`)
+ - `REDIRECT_URI` - redirect URI used in OpenID Connect authentication (default: `http://localhost:8010/login-redirect`)
+     - put there address where you run server, but keep there `/login-redirect`
+     - this is the Redirect URI for static client registration at OpenID Provider

+### Login shortcuts aka preregistered OpenID Clients

+Some OpenID Providers does not allow dynamic client registration.
+You can still use them.
+Register client with `REDIRECT_URI` and save client's credentials into database.
+You can do it in admin interface running at `/admin`.
+It's standard Django admin (create superuser for yourself like `./manage.py createsuperuser`).

 ## Docker